-We've been getting reports that AdBlock and Adblock Plus (ABP), our friendly rival, can cause Chrome to run up huge amounts of memory, especially when Chrome is left open for a while with many tabs open.
+We've been getting reports that AdBlock can cause Chrome to run up huge amounts of memory, especially when Chrome is left open for a while with many tabs open.
 Another symptom of what we believe is the underlying issue is that Chrome and AdBlock frequently crash.

-- Open and then close AdBlock's or ABP's options page.
+- Open and then close AdBlock's options page.

-- In AdBlock's or ABP's options, disable EasyList and (AdBlock only) AdBlock Custom, and then enable them again.
+- In AdBlock's options, disable EasyList and AdBlock Custom, and then enable them again.